matherm/ummon3/README.md

     source activate ummon3
     python setup.py install

-The module should be available as:

-    import ummon3

 Test your installation by calling

     python3 setup.py test

+Test your performance by calling

+    python3 setup.py performance

+The module should be available as:

+    import ummon
+    ummon.system_info()

+## Start using ummon

+Validate your installation:

+    import ummon.tests
+    ummon.tests.validation()

+Test your system performance:

+    import ummon.tests
+    ummon.tests.performance()

 ## Directory structure
 * examples: examples of use